Bordered Heegaard Floer homology: Invariance and pairing: From CFK- to CFD : Basis-free version

-More precisely, let $B\in\pi_2(\x_{-k},\y_{-k+i})$ be a homology class giving a term in $D_{23}(\x_{-k})$.
-This homology class has multiplicity zero in regions $0$ and~$1$.
-Since $B$ has multiplicity zero at the regions $0$ and~$1$ and no corners outside of the winding region on $\beta_1$ or~$\alpha_1^a$, after degeneration $B$ induces a two-chain $B_0$ on the destabilized surface $\Sigma_0$, having local multiplicity zero at $z$, and some multiplicity~$j$ at the point~$w$ (which in turn corresponds to $\delta$, shrunk to a point).
+More precisely, let $B\in\piBig(\x_{-k},\y_{-k+i})$ be a homology class giving a term in $D_{23}(\x_{-k})$.
+The domain~$B$ has multiplicity zero at the regions $0$ and~$1$, no corners outside of the winding region on $\beta_g$ or~$\alpha_1^a$, and in fact, both of its corners on~$\beta_g$ (and on~$\alpha_1^a$) occur in the negative half of the winding region.
+(Specifically the corners occur at $x_{-k}$ and $x_{-k+i}$, where both $-k$ and $-k+i$ are negative; here we are using Step~\ref{step:D23-no-positive}.)
+It follows that $B$ induces a two-chain $B_0$ on the destabilized surface $\Sigma_0$, having local multiplicity zero at $z$, and some multiplicity~$j$ at the point~$w$ (which in turn corresponds to $C_1$, shrunk to a point).